muziejus/novel-maps-of-ny-2017/README.md

 helpful in giving me a sense of what kinds of assignments and homework students could expect at this university.
 Useful info for someone who’s not taught in a US context in over half a decade!

+The specific parameters of the English 101 course were greatly enhanced by syllabi for the same course designed by Carla María Thomas and Rachael Michelle Wilson.
+The three of us, along with Elizabeth McHenry and Simón Trujillo, are the band of five teaching this new course in Spring 2017, and our lengthy email chain has also influenced this document.

 The bravery to create a `LaTeX` syllabus using the `memoir` class was fueled by Kieran Healy’s [custom LaTeX